Curatorium for the Education of Youth: History

 However, Tara Zahra has noted that at the group's camping trips and other retreats for Czech boys and girls a special focus was made in celebrating Czech culture, with Sicherheitsdienst informants reporting to the German authorities that a kind-of "Reich-loyal" Czech nationalism was being organically developed by the Kuratorium.

 Kuratorium fanfare trumpeters pictured at the Week of Czech Youth in 1944.

-Moravec was chair of the Kuratorium throughout its existence, while the organization was operationally managed by the Czech physician František Teuner.
+Moravec was chair of the Kuratorium throughout its existence, while the organization was operationally managed by the Czech medical doctor František Teuner.

 Following World War II, the Beneš decrees proscribed the Kuratorium as a "fascist organization".
 In 1947, leaders of the Kuratorium were tried over their involvement in the organization, resulting in the conviction of Teuner and seven others: Eduard Chalupa, Jan Svoboda, Josef Victorin, Karel Žalud, Jiri Málek, Vaclav Krigar, Jaroslav Krigar, and Karel Mihaliče.